typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 Prepare the reload script in `/usr/bin/reloadHAProxy.sh`.
 ConductR-HAProxy will install its reload script in this location upon startup.

 We will limit the bundle's sudo privileges to running a single script in `/usr/bin` for that purpose.
-Grant permissions to the `conductr-agent` user to write and run the `reloadHAPRoxy.sh` command.
+Grant permissions to the `conductr-agent` user to write and run the `reloadHAProxy.sh` command.
 An addition to `/etc/sudoers` allows for using `sudo` without password for the `reloadHAProxy.sh` script.
 If a more specific reload sequence is required, a custom reload script can be specified using the CONDUCTR_RELOADHAPROXY_SCRIPT environment variable in a configuration bundle.

 ```bash
 [172.17.0.1]$ sudo touch /usr/bin/reloadHAProxy.sh